Sunday, December 27, 2009

 When she would sing the song "San Francisco" in concert, Judy Garland would often make a (snide) reference to Jeanette MacDonald standing in the ruins of the city and singing.
 Garland was referring to a scene in the movie San Francisco, a nominee for Best Picture of 1936.
 MacDonald doesn't actually sing in the ruins, but she does get to perform several numbers throughout the film, including one after the earthquake of 1906 strikes.
 The most famous, undoubtedly, is the title song, the one that Garland would herself perform years later.

-The film begins on New Year's Eve in 1905, less than four months before the earthquake strikes.
+The film begins on New Year's Eve in 1905, about four months before the earthquake strikes.
 No one is too concerned about the possibility of a natural disaster, though.
 They all have more pressing issues on the Barbary Coast where much of San Francisco is set.
 A fire has given several of the area's leading citizens the idea that they need stricter fire codes.
 They come to Blackie Norton (Clark Gable) to ask him to run for the position of supervisor so that their voices can finally be heard.
 For too long, the property owners, all of them apparently living on Nob Hill, have kept the standards too low to avoid dangerous situations like the burning building that opens the film.
 Blackie, reluctant at first, realizes that he might enjoy the influence that political power could give him.

 Everyone, it seems, has higher aspirations.
 Mary wants to sing opera at the Tivoli Opera House instead of Blackie's saloon, and the conductor of Blackie's orchestra repeatedly tries to help her, much to Blackie's dismay.
 Father Mullin wants Mary to help turn Blackie into a better man, one who doesn't run a saloon with scantily clad dancing girls and lots of gambling and drinking.
 Blackie wants Mary for himself, but he faces competition from one of the wealthy Nob Hill residents, Jack Burley (Tim Holt), a man with connections to the opera house.
 Both men resort to some pretty underhanded actions in order to maintain their control over Mary.
 At one point, Blackie threatens to shut down the opera because Mary is still under contract to him.
 Burley counters by getting the police to shut down Blackie's casino because he's been selling liquor without a license.